payara/docker-payaraserver-web/README.md

+# WARNING: This repository has been archived.
+Support for official Docker images of Payara Server Community Edition has been moved to its main repository: https://github.com/payara/Payara

 Updated repository for Payara Dockerfiles.
 This repository is for the **Web Profile** of [Payara Server](http://www.payara.fish).

 # Supported tags and respective `Dockerfile` links